LukeGotBored/Fragola/README.md

 # Fragola Player

-Fragola (Strawberry in italian) is a straightforward and lightweight music player designed to enhance your music listening experience.
+Fragola (Strawberry in italian) is a straightforward and lightweight music player with no bs.

 With Fragola, managing your music library, creating playlists, and controlling playback is a breeze.
 Whether you want to play, pause, skip tracks, or adjust the volume, Fragola makes it easy and enjoyable.

 ## Features
 (Work in progress)